eliasbagley/Pesticide/README.md

 ## Installation

-_Due to the current lack of [proper infrastructure](http://cocoapods.org) for Swift dependeny management, using Pesticde in your project requires the following steps:_
+_Due to the current lack of [proper infrastructure](http://cocoapods.org) for Swift dependeny management, using Pesticide in your project requires the following steps:_

 1. Add pesticide as a [submodule](http://git-scm.com/docs/git-submodule) by opening the Terminal, `cd`-ing into your top-level project directory, and entering the command `git submodule add https://github.com/eliasbagley/Pesticide.git`
 2. Open the `debug-drawer` folder, and drag `debugdrawer.xcodeproj` into the file navigator of your app project.